jbarkie/betbot/README.md

 # BetBot
-BetBot is a sports betting application that allows users to view and analyze the latest NBA odds using machine learning.The application consists of a backend API built with Python and FastAPI, and a frontend client built with Angular.
+BetBot is a sports betting application that allows users to view and analyze the latest NBA odds using machine learning.
+The application consists of a backend API built with Python and FastAPI, and a frontend client built with Angular.
 ## Features
 - View the latest NBA games and odds
 - Odds analysis and betting suggestions via integration of machine learning algorithms